-Paul Hammant's Blog: Principles of Containment
+Paul Hammant's Blog: The Principles of Containment

-Article 1 - Dependency Injection
+Exhibit 1 - Dependency Injection

 With friends, I wrote PicoContainer in 2003.
 It was the first constructor injection container for Java.
 I’d been a junior contributor to Apache’s now defunct Avalon container for a couple of years before.
 Avalon introduced “Inversion of Control” (IoC).
-I hate the word framework in conjunction with DI.
-That’s because you could instantiate as many wholly separate containers as needed, register components (or other containers) into them, and by default, none of those contained things had reference to the container that contained it.
+I hate the word ‘framework’ in conjunction with DI.
+That’s because you could instantiate as many wholly separate containers as needed, register components (or other containers) into them, and by default, none of those contained things had references to the container that contained it.

-Article 2 - Virtual Machines
+Exhibit 2 - Virtual Machines

-Article 3 - Docker style containers
+Exhibit 3 - Docker style containers

 [ I was as the CoreOS sponsored Tectonic Summit in NYC Monday and Tuesday this week ]

-Article 4 - UIs
+Exhibit 4 - UIs

-It is less obvious here but a visual rectangle of a UI that contains many smaller rectangles most likely guides the layout more than the contained guide the layout of the container.
+It is less obvious here, but a visual rectangle of a UI that contains many smaller rectangles most likely guides the layout more than the contained guide the layout of the container.
 Maybe the container queries the contained about preferred size and all that.
 This is all about the ‘V’ in MVC (Model View Controller), and the M and C aspects are entirely different programmatic constructs.
 As you’d expect, all bets are off if there is absolute positioning going on.

 There are strong component models like Java’s Swing framework (which Netscape donated to Sun in 1997 or thereabouts).
 The principles of containment are almost never fully realised though, as the view assembly code can navigate casually to its own container and tinker with it, or sibling components/containers.